-In Dupuytren's contracture, the fingers become stiff and curl toward the palm.
+In Dupuytren's disease, the fingers become stiff and curl toward the palm.
 It is caused by thick tissue that grows under the skin in the palm of the hand.
 Sometimes the condition affects the palm but not the fingers.
 If the tissue gets thicker and affects one or more fingers, it may limit movement of your fingers and hand.
+The disease can cause your fingers to bend so you can't straighten them.
+This is called a contracture.
 Sometimes the condition can occur in the soles of the feet.

-The cause of Dupuytren's disease is unknown.
-Dupuytren's disease may get worse slowly.
-If you have mild Dupuytren's disease, you may be able to keep your fingers moving with regular stretching.
+The cause of Dupuytren's disease is not known.
+It may get worse slowly.
+If you have a mild case, you may be able to keep your fingers moving with regular stretching.
 Surgery usually helps in severe cases.
 However, Dupuytren's disease can come back.

-Enter T888 in the search box to learn more about "Dupuytren's Contracture: Care Instructions."
+Enter T888 in the search box to learn more about "Dupuytren's Disease: Care Instructions".